 This holiday email from Ann Taylor LOFT uses a handful of techniques to drive engagement.
 The motion added to the present makes it feel like something inside can’t wait to get out, and clicking through the email will let it escape.
 Regardless of whatever promotion is inside, clicking this email is irresistible.

 No one likes to have a monotone voice ringing around in their head as they read.
 Spice it up a little.
 Don’t be so boring!
 Write personable copy that creates the sense of a conversation.
 After all, that’s what an email is right?
 Pictures are great at conveying information quicker and much more effectively, but if the text that goes along with it is vague, drawn out, or just plain boring it can hurt your engagement rates.

 If people are wondering what to do after they read your email, it’s probably because you don’t have a clear call-to-action.
 Your email shouldn’t be a puzzle for your recipients and the next step should be easily defined.
 Use contrasting colors to make your call-to-action button stand out from the rest of the email.
 You’re trying to get the customer to act, so it should be action oriented.
 Use verbs and let them know exactly what clicking on it will do for them.

 This Superbowl themed email from Dominos does a great job using a clear call-to-action.
 The use of hunger-inducing images followed by a coupon captures the recipient’s attention, and the “ORDER NOW” CTA gives them an easy next step to get food for the big game.

 Getting sub-par email engagement rates is a common occurrence for marketers across a multitude of industries.
-Using these tips can help increase click-through rates and bring better results.
+Using a solid inbound email marketing strategy can help increase click-through rates and bring better results.
 It’s important to try one thing at a time.
 See if it works.
 See if it doesn’t work.
 Everything won’t work for everyone, but these are just a few ways to create an email campaign that stands out in the inbox.
 Good luck and happy sending!